Time to Renew Your Antigua Passport? Here’s What You Need to Know

 Once your visit is confirmed, we will request the Oath Certificate from the Government Office.
 Please note that you must make the request at least 2 weeks before you arrive in Antigua.
 You will have to take the oath before a notary public, at which time the oath documents will be signed and notarized.
 A copy of the signed and notarized oath as well as all the documents requested above will be submitted to the CIU as evidence of your fulfillment of the minimum five (5) day’s stay requirement.

-The following supporting documents must be submitted along with the AB10 Form, passport application form and required processing fees (USD1,000 for adults and USD500 for children).
+The following supporting documents must be submitted along with the AB10 Form (PassPro can provide the form), passport application form and required processing fees (USD1,000 per adult and USD500 per child).

 - Certified copy of the sworn/affirmed Allegiance (If original was not deposited to the Unit).